Leftwards Double Arrow

 The leftwards double arrow has the Unicode code point U+21D0.
 In HTML you can write it as ⇐ or ⇐, or with the named entity ⇐.

-Does the leftwards double arrow symbol work everywhere?
+Can I use the leftwards double arrow symbol in HTML and CSS?

 Related symbols